Entropic additive energy and entropy inequalities for sums and products: Stability of large discrete entropic doubling

 Before continuing with our development of differential entropy inequalities, in this section we temporarily return to the case of discrete entropy.
 For a discrete random variable $X$ taking values in a subset $A$ of an additive group $G$, we define the {\em doubling constant} $s(X)$ in analogy with the combinatorial doubling constant $s(A)$ in~(\ref{eq:doublingA}), via, \bqq s(X)=H(X+X')-H(X), \eqq where $X,X'$ are i.i.d.\ Clearly, $s(X)\geq 0$, and Tao~\cite{tao:10} showed that $s(X)$ is small if and only if $X$ is approximately uniformly distributed on a generalized arithmetic progression.
 Here, we examine the behaviour of the doubling constant $s(X)$ at its other extreme.
 We note that $s(X)$ is always bounded above by $H(X)$, and we show that $s(X)$ is close to $H(X)$ if and only if $X$ is approximately supported on a {\em Sidon set}.
 Recall that $A$ is a \emph{Sidon set} if, whenever $a+b=c+d$ for $a,b,c,d\in A$, we necessarily have $\set{a,b}=\set{c,d}$.

 Let $X$ be a discrete random variable with probability mass function $P$ on $A$.
 Goh~\cite{goh:24} observed that, if $X$ is supported on a Sidon set, i.e., if $\{a\in G:P(a)>0\}$ is a Sidon set, then $s(X)\geq H(X)-\log 2$.
-Our first result identifies a tighter upper bound to $s(X)$ and shows that it is achieved if and only if $X$ is supported on a Sidon set.
+Our first result identifies a tighter upper bound to $s(X)$ {than the trivial bound $H(X)$}, and shows that it is achieved if and only if $X$ is supported on a Sidon set.

 \begin{lemma} If $X$ is discrete random variable with values in a subset $A$ of an additive group $G$, and with probability mass function $P$, then,

 with equality if and only if $X$ is supported on a Sidon set. \end{lemma}